 Federal Interest Core Area - The Federal Core Interest Area includes streets that lie within areas with a concentration of federal lands; and streets, or segments thereof, that create or lie within a contributing vista as designated in the 1997 L'Enfant Plan National Register of Historic Places nomination.
+Map 1 illustrates the Federal Interest Core Area.

-Federal Reservation - Federal park lands owned by the U.S. Government, as shown Map x.
+Federal Reservation - Federal park lands owned by the U.S. Government, as shown in Map 3.